awsdocs/aws-cloudformation-user-guide/doc_source/resource-import.md

 CloudFormation doesn't check that the template configuration matches the actual configuration of resource properties\.

+**Important**
+Verify that resources and their properties defined in the template match the intended configuration of the resource import to avoid unexpected changes\.

 ## Resource import status codes<a name="resource-import-status-codes"></a>

 This table describes the various status types used with `resource import`\.